 By now, you should be aware of how creating interactive reports with the help of modern solutions can take your business reporting to the next level.
 Throughout this insightful article, we provided you with powerful reasons why you should implement monthly reporting in your business, and gave you a list of interactive examples including sales, finances, and marketing reports.
 If you want to take a look at other examples such as IT or Human Resources monthly reports browse our list of dashboard examples for several industries and functions.

-To summarize, creating interactive reports on a monthly basis will lead your business to improve its performance by enhancing the decision-making process, and most importantly, will keep every relevant stakeholder involved and engaged on each stage by providing a deeper understanding of trends and patterns thanks to powerful data visualizations.
+To summarize, creating interactive reports on a monthly basis will lead your business to improve its performance by enhancing the decision-making process, and most importantly, will keep every relevant stakeholder involved and engaged at each stage by providing a deeper understanding of trends and patterns thanks to powerful data visualizations.